wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 <hr />
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/tricentis/">This article</a> is a concise, hands-on, step-by-step tutorial about learning and using <a target="_blank" href="https://www.tricentis.com/">Tricentis</a> Tosca for functional continuous testing.
+<a target="_blank" href="https://wilsonmar.github.io/tricentis/">This article</a> is a concise yet deep dive, hands-on, step-by-step tutorial about learning and using <a target="_blank" href="https://www.tricentis.com/">Tricentis</a> Tosca for continuous functional testing.

 ## The company

 <a target="_blank" href="https://www.glassdoor.com/Reviews/Tricentis-Reviews-E346785.htm">
 On Glassdoor</a> 66% of employees would recommend Tricentis to a friend and 82% approve of the (Stanford MBA) CEO <a target="_blank" href="https://www.linkedin.com/in/sandeepjohri/">Sandeep Johri</a> (as of this writing).

+* Wolfgang Platz, Founder & CPO, Tricentis
+* Wayne Ariola, Tricentis

-The Tricentis HQ is in Austria (Leonard-Bernstein Straße 10, 1220 Vienna).
+Tricentis is based in Austria (Leonard-Bernstein Straße 10, 1220 Vienna).
-Tricentis also has an office in Jersey City, United States.
+In the United States, Tricentis has an office in Jersey City and Silicon Valley.
-It has a presence in Australia, Belgium, Denmark, Germany, India, Netherlands, Singapore, Switzerland, Poland, and the UK.
+It also has a presence in Australia, Belgium, Denmark, Germany, India, Netherlands, Singapore, Switzerland, Poland, and the UK.

 PROTIP: The company does not allow communication with consumer email accounts such as gmail, hotmail, outlook, etc.

+## Conferences

+Each year the company hosts conferences in <a target="_blank" href="https://www.tricentis.com/accelerate/san-francisco/">San francisco</a> in the Spring and Vienna in the Fall.

+<a target="_blank" href="https://www.tricentis.com/accelerate/san-francisco/watch-live/">Register for the live stream</a>

+The conference has a mobile app "Tricentis Accelerate" (by Attendify).
+Get an event code to register.

+orders@eventbrite.com

+Consulting supporters:

+* Jeff Wilkinson, Managing Director, Accenture;
+* Ramesh Pai, Global Head, NextGen QA, Wipro

 ## Competition for Software Test Automation